ilja89/task2022/docs/README.md

 ## Misc

+### Troubleshooting

+If you have problems with environment, the first step usually should be cleaning up and reinstalling third-party components for php and javascript.
+Clean out `vendor` folder and run again `php composer.phar install` for php components.
+For reinstalling Javascript components, rerun `npm ci`

 ### Why .htacces is used

 .htaccess is needed so `/mod/charon/courses/<id>/settings` doesn't return 404.
 Purely because how Moodle is done